My Training Background

 Training with John Chatterton

-Although I do a lot of traveling for work, my home is in South Florida, and I regularly dive out of Pompano Beach.
-I still enjoy working with students when I can, and I teach as much as possible.
-I offer a handful of Open Circuit Tek classes, which are the ones that I enjoy teaching.
-The classes are all 3 days duration, mostly over the weekend, and we work hard to cover a lot of ground in a short period of time.
+Although I do some traveling for work projects, my home is in South Florida, and I regularly dive out of Pompano Beach.
+I enjoy working with students, and I teach as much as scheduling allows.
+I offer a handful of Open Circuit Technical classes, which are the ones that I really enjoy teaching.
+The organized classes are all 3 days duration, mostly Friday to Sunday, and we work hard to cover a lot of ground in a short period of time.
+I also train individuals and small groups who prefer working privately with me, usually wanting to prepare for specific destinations, like the Andrea Doria or Truk Lagoon.